STAT 385 Summer 2025 Unofficial Syllabus

 Instructional Activities

-Students should read the readings, read and annotate any notes, watch any videos, and complete all assignments.
-If or when students get stuck, then they should ask questions in the i) Discussions Board, ii) Office Hours, or iii) via email (preference in this order).
-The following activities and tools will be useful for students.
+Learners should read the readings, read and annotate any notes, watch any videos, and complete all assignments.
+If or when learners get stuck, then they should ask questions in the i) Discussions Board, ii) Office Hours, or iii) via email (preference in this order).
+The following activities and tools will be useful for learners.

 Readings